 - Software development tasks to demonstrate your work

-As a computing student you will learn in our specialist computing suites and laboratories, including a networking laboratory and dedicated final year project laboratory.
-You can also use Cisco-enabled facilities with the option to gain additional Cisco Certified Network Associate status.
+As a computing student, you will learn in our specialist computing suites and laboratories, including a networking laboratory and dedicated final year project laboratory.
+You can also use Cisco-enabled facilities with the option to gain Cisco Certified Network Associate status.

 What about after uni?